 3.7bis Environmental management measures to mitigate impacts

-Provide a summary description of reasonable measures taken to mitigate adverse impacts to the physical, chemical, geological, biological and socioeconomicenvironment.
+Provide a summary description of reasonable measures taken to mitigate adverse impacts to the physical, chemical, geological, biological[, ]socioeconomic[, and sociocultural] environment.

 3.8 Development timetable (detailed schedule)

 Provide a description of the overall timetable, from initiation and equipment construction the implementation of the mining programme, through to the decommissioning and closure of operations.
 The description should include the major phases of the operation as well as the milestone dates on which relevant tasks are expected to be completed.
 Information on the development timetable provided under this section should clearly communicate the different phases in the development proposal.
 For reasons of clarity, a flow chart or a Gantt or PERT (Programme Evaluation and Review Technique) chart should be used where appropriate.
 Information provided in this section should include the following: